-Looking to dive into what 1800s life was like on PEI?
+Are you a history lover looking for the best things to do in PEI?
 Then the Orwell Corner Historic Village should definitely be on your list of places to visit in Prince Edward Island.

 One of seven Museum and Heritage sites on Prince Edward Island, Orwell Historic village was settled in the early 19th century and is the perfect place to learn about what life was like for Canada’s early European settlers.
 At the site, you’ll find a heritage museum, farm buildings, a church, and a blacksmith shop.
 In the summer, they even host candle and ice cream-making workshops.